iyxddw/Chuni2Api/README.md

 ## Overview

-Scans the memory of CHUNITHM arcade rhythm game process (`chusanApp.exe`) to locate judgment count addresses, and exposes them in real time via a local HTTP server with Server-Sent Events (SSE).
+Scans the memory of CHUNITHM arcade rhythm game process (`chusanApp.exe`) to locate judgment count addresses, and exposes them in real time via a local HTTP server with Server-Sent Events (SSE).Only includes Justice Critical, Justice, Attack, and Miss judgment data.

 ### Components